 - How to Use Workflow Management Software to Automate Your Workflows

-Workflows are the series of steps that are necessary to get work done.
-The aim of workflow management is to clearly define repeatable processes and improve their efficiency.
+Workflow management is the activity of organizing, operating and optimizing workflows — a series of necessary steps to get work done.
+The aim is to clearly define repeatable processes and improve their efficiency.

 All organizations depend on different workflows to achieve certain outcomes.
 These include workflows for purchase orders, employee onboarding, expense claims, etc.